Skip to next element

 A Sunday on La Grande Jatte — 1884 by Georges Seurat.
 Painted in 1884-86.
 (Art Institute of Chicago)

 Seurat’s most famous painting, A Sunday on La Grande Jatte—1884, exhibits a full embrace of the Pointillist painting technique.
 Seurat painted the huge picture, now at the Art Institute of Chicago, and many small-scale, preliminary drawings and oil sketches for it between 1884 and 1886.
 It depicts contemporary Parisians of various walks of life relaxing on the banks of the River Seine.
 Most are in shadows cast by umbrellas and leafy branches.
 It is a Sunday afternoon, and many of Seurat’s subjects are pictured in their finest dress.
 The figures appear frozen in time, and only one, a small girl wearing white in the painting’s middle ground, looks directly at the viewer.
 Even the painted frame is composed of brightly colored dashes and small dots, carefully placed so that complementary colors interact at the edges of the composition.
+This painting astonished French painter Yvonne Canu resulting in her decision to work exclusively to the pointillist technique.

 OTHER PRACTITIONERS OF POINTILLISM